Volscente/cheat_sheets/MLOps/MLflow/mlflow_docs.md

 # MLflow Project
 ## Definition
 It packages code used in data science projects, ensuring it can easily be reused and experiments can be reproduced.

+The main element is a `MLproject` file, which is a `YAML` file which describes project environment, parameters and entry points.

 It comes with API and a CLI designed to running projects and chaining them together into an ML workflow.

 ## Properties